riyadmazari/ie-bank-infra/README.md

 ## Overview

-This is the repository for the infrastructure code of the IE Bank web app
+This is the repository for the infrastructure code of the IE Bank web app (francisco test)

 ![IE Bank app logical view](images/ie-bank-app.png)